-Next, make your way to Harriet Tubman’s grave and pay respects to the abolitionist who risked her life numerous times as a “conductor” on the Underground Railroad and as a spy during the Civil War.
+Next, make your way to Harriet Tubman’s grave and pay respects to the formerly enslaved abolitionist who risked her life numerous times as a “conductor” on the Underground Railroad and as a spy during the American Civil War.
 From there, you can also visit the grave of former U.S. Secretary of State William Henry Seward, or famed inventor Theodore Case, or maybe Auburn’s founder and Revolutionary War veteran, John Hardenburg.

 Or, simply stroll through the scenic grounds with no destination in mind and admire the area, which is so beautiful it was initially proposed to be a park.
 No matter what paths you take within the cemetery, you are certain to find yourself engulfed in the history and beauty of Fort Hill.